-- the defendant took a direct step towards carrying out the killing
+- you took a direct step towards carrying out the killing, and

 It may be possible to get criminal charges dismissed or reduced through a plea bargain.
-The most common arguments for fighting attempt homicide allegations include:
+The most common arguments for fighting attempt homicide allegations include that you:

 In this article, our Las Vegas Nevada criminal defense attorneys discuss the following attempt murder topics: